ghee shelf life

 Sign 1: It’s rancid

 Ghee will sooner or later become rancid.
 Just like other types of oil, rancidity is inevitable over time.
 However, it really won’t occur fast.
 At least not if you ensure minimally comfortable storage conditions.
-So, if you notice a rancid odor, throw the product in the trash.
+So, if you notice a rancid odor or it smells sour, throw the product in the trash.

 Sign 2: It has mold